Skip to Content

 Do They Offer a Warranty?

-This can be very important.
-Do they offer a warranty, or do they guarantee their work?
+This can be very important: Do they offer a warranty or guarantee their work?
 RVs are complex creatures.
-It can be a tricky business to diagnose a problem and repair it, and it may not happen on the first visit.
+It can be a challenging task to diagnose a problem and repair it, and it may not be resolved on the first visit.
 Complex electrical systems running through the chassis and house, for example, can present difficulties in both diagnosis and repair.
-Warranties on a mechanic’s work can save you a lot of money and trouble, but may be less important if you’re full-time and just passing through the area (i.e. not likely to come back for follow-up service/repairs).
+Warranties on a mechanic’s work can save you a lot of money and trouble, but may be less critical if you’re full-time and just passing through the area (i.e., not likely to return for follow-up service/repairs).

 Are They A Certified RV Mechanic?